Rocky Mountain Fiction Writers

 Colorado Gold Conference Registration

 Registration is open but nearly full for the 2015 Colorado Gold Conference.
-Prices go up August first and there are only fewer 50 spots left.
+There are fewer than 20 spots left.
 Master classes are also selling quickly.
 CLICK HERE to register.

 We are currently seeking help with the website, eMarketing, and social media announcements.
 Contact Rainey Hall at firstname.lastname@example.org to join an amazing team of RMFW volunteers.

 RMFW 2014 Anthology: Crossing Colfax Playboy magazine once called Colfax Avenue “the longest, wickedest street in America.”
 Over one hundred years ago, it was the main road into and out of the city.
 East Colfax was the address to have for many of the city’s elite, and West Colfax was a trail that led to the mountains and dreams of Gold Rush riches.
 We invite you to explore Colfax Avenue – its past, present, or future.
 Its greatest moments, real or imaginary, and its darkest secrets.
 More Info